Parent Information

 Cell Phones

 Cell phones are the single most disruptive force at camp.
-Camp Shalom is meant to be "a place and time apart."
+Camp Shalom is meant to be "a time and place apart" where children and teens can come to disconnect from their devices and reconnect with each other.
+We ask that all summer campers leave their phones at home.
 Please be respectful of our rule.
+We will confiscate devices that are brought to camp and return them at checkout.

 Cabin Buddies

 If two children both request to be in the same cabin, we will do our best to honor this request.
-Parents, please consider ALL the children at camp when requesting cabin buddies.
-We try to break-up groups of 6 or 7 friends into two different cabins because it is not fair to the campers not connected to this group.
+We also ask that parents please consider ALL the children at camp when requesting cabin buddies.
+We prefer to break up groups of 6 or 7 friends into two different cabins because it is unfair to the 1-2 campers not connected to this group.

 Mistakes in cabin assignments are occasionally made, but solutions are always found.
-Be patient and talk with someone on the leadership staff.
-We will work together to fix a problem.
+Be patient and talk with someone on the leadership staff at check-in.
+Ben and Natalie, our full-time staff, will work with you to fix any problems.

-Please keep in mind that many of the youth who attend a week of summer camp find it much more rewarding to make new friends and immerse themselves in building a new community in their cabin.
+Please keep in mind that many of the youth who attend summer camp find it much more rewarding to make new friends and immerse themselves in building a new community in their cabin.
+Every summer lifelong friendships are formed between campers who meet at Camp Shalom.

 Care Packages

 Care Packages are highly discouraged.
-They create a divide between the children who receive packages and those who don’t.
-While many times the campers share with their cabin mates, there are the times where this does not happen and it creates a difficult situation for campers and staff.
+They create a divide between the campers who receive packages and those who don’t.
+While most campers share care packages with their cabinmates, there have also been times when this does not happen.
+Life for everyone, both campers and staff, is easier without the drama care packages often create.

 Lost and Found

-At the end of each week, various items are left behind by campers.
-Here are some tips to prevent forgetting items and what to do if belongings are missing after your camper returns home.
+Many items are left behind by campers at the end of each week.
+Some tips to prevent losing items and what to do if your camper leaves something behind:

-Label ALL of your camper’s belongings including their pillow and sleeping bag.
+Label ALL your camper’s belongings, including their pillow and sleeping bag.

 Check the lost-and-found table located in the Program Center.
-Do a quick check that you take home everything brought to camp (many sleeping bags and shower caddies are left behind during Friday check-out).
+Nobody ever thinks they've lost something, but many do!
+Once you grab your camper's gear, double check that you have everything you brought to camp (many sleeping bags and shower caddies are left behind during Friday check-out).

 Check for any items that were accidentally brought home by your camper that do not belong to your family.
-Make note of anything lost while at camp and call or email the camp office with a description of the item (563-323-2790)
+Make note of anything lost while at camp and call or email the camp office with a description of the item.
+You can reach us at campshalom@gmail.com or 563-323-2790.

 Check-in Procedures

-Total payment of a session is due prior to your child’s arrival at camp.
-Payments can be dropped off, mailed, or processed online.
-If mailed, they must be sent to our Davenport office.
+Payment for a summer camp session is due prior to your child’s arrival at camp.
+Payment can be dropped off, mailed, or processed online.
+If mailed, it must be sent to our Davenport office.

 Check-in time is between 2:00 – 4:00 pm.
-Please do not show up early hoping for early check-in as our staff is preparing for the week until the scheduled check-in time.
-If your child is going to be late, please be sure to make arrangements with the camp office prior to check-in date.
+Please do not show up early as our staff are preparing for the week until the scheduled check-in time.
+If your child is going to be late, please be sure to make arrangements with the camp office prior to your check-in date.

-- Park & drop off gear on the soccer field.
-Staff will be there to assist you.
+2. Park your vehicle and drop off gear at the soccer field.
+Our staff will be there to assist you.

-All medications, prescription and non-prescription, must be checked in with the camp healthcare coordinator.
-Medications must be in properly labeled and sealed containers.
+Important: All medications, prescription and non-prescription (including vitamins and supplements), must be checked in with our Healthcare Coordinator(s).
+Medications must be in their original containers.
 Please be sure to update any medications your child will be bringing to camp in his or her online account.

 Check-out Procedures

-- All campers must sign out with their counselor prior to leaving.
+• All parents must sign out with their child's counselor prior to departure.

 Refund Policies

-Overpayment: Refunds for overpayment can be given as a check/credit card refund, applied to a store purchase, or given back as a donation.
+Overpayment: Refunds for overpayment can be given as a check/credit card refund or applied to a camp store purchase.
 Overpayment refunds expire at the start of the new calendar year.
 Notification of overpayment will be given via email.

 Cancellation Refunds: A total refund (less the $75 non-refundable deposit) will be granted if there is another camper to take your child’s spot.
 If there is no camper to take your child’s place, a refund cannot be given after June 1st.
 The $75 deposit is non-refundable regardless of whether there is someone to take your child’s place in a session.